justinthadathil/Employee_Details/README.md

 <br>
 Frontend<br>
 1. Clone the project<br>
-2. first cd to FrontEnd_EmployeePanel folder then run npm install and last run at http://localhost:4200/
+2. first cd to FrontEnd_EmployeePanel folder then run npm install and last run at http://localhost:4200/ using ng serve.